An SLC-Approach to Designing a Book Tracking App

 Qualitative

 I receive a lot of feedback about Bookstack.
-It is virtually all positive and usually centers around requests for future features that could make it more useful - all of which I have already thought of and purposely did not include in this MVP version.
+It is virtually all positive and usually centers around requests for future features that could make it more useful - all of which I have already thought of and purposely did not include in this initial version.

 Conclusion